-Successful pasture establishment is important to ensuring high levels of production and persistence in improved pastures.
-Pastures are often sown as a mixture of species with the seeds being small, sensitive to the conditions and slow to establish.
+Successful pasture establishment is a key factor in ensuring high levels of production and persistence in improved pastures.
+Pastures are often sown as a mixture of species.
+Seeds are small, sensitive to the conditions and slow to establish.

-- Select the paddock and pasture, assess pasture and soil condition and start to plan.
+- Select the paddock and improved pasture mix, assess the condition of current pasture and soil, and start to plan.

-- Implement weed and pest control in preceding year(s).
+- Implement weed and pest control in the year(s) preceding sowing.

 - Manage the paddock in the lead up to sowing through pre-sowing cultivation or grazing.

-- Ensure effective weed and pest control at sowing - the most important factor for success.
+- Ensure effective weed and pest control at sowing.
+This is the most important factor for success.